npat-efault/npat-efault.github.io/_posts/2016-10-14-pause-resume-a-nice-little-pattern.md

 goroutine (controlled) from another goroutine (controlling).
 Once we call "pause" the caller must block until the controlled goroutine is in fact paused.
-Multiple controlling goroutines can call "pause"; the same number must call "resume" before the contolling goroutine resumes.
+Multiple controlling goroutines can call "pause"; the same number must call "resume" before the contolled goroutine resumes.

 If only *one* controlling goroutine were to issue pause requests, the